 4.4.4 Suspended or Excluded (No alternative provision made) Exclusion from attending school is counted as an authorised absence.
-The child's class teacher/form tutor/Head of Year will make arrangements for work to be sent home.
+The child's class teacher /Head of Year will make arrangements for work to be sent home.

-4.4.5 Religious Observance HEALD PLACE PRIMARY SCHOOL acknowledges the multi-faith nature of British society and recognises that on some occasions, religious festivals may fall outside school holiday periods or weekends and this necessitates a consideration by written request by the parent of authorised absence.
+4.4.5 Religious Observance Connect Alliance Trust acknowledges the multi-faith nature of British society and recognises that on some occasions, religious festivals may fall outside school holiday periods or weekends and this necessitates a consideration by written request by the parent of authorised absence.

-4.4.7 Traveller Absence It is expected that Traveller children, in common with all other children, are to attend school as regularly and as frequently as possible (see Appendix 2)
+4.4.6 Traveller Absence It is expected that Traveller children, in common with all other children, are to attend school as regularly and as frequently as possible (see Appendix 2)

-4.4.8 Late Arrival Registration begins at 08.40AM, pupils arriving after this time will be marked as present but arriving late (code L).
-The register will close at 09.15AM (no more than thirty minutes after the opening of the register) pupils arriving after the close of register will be recorded as late (code U) this is not authorised.
+4.4.7 Late Arrival Registration begins at 8:40am (nursery, reception, years 1 & 2) and 8:50am (years 3, 4, 5 & 6) at Cavendish Community Primary School.
+Pupils arriving after this time will be marked as present but arriving late (code L).
+The register will close at 9:10am (nursery, reception, years 1 & 2) and 9:20am (years 3, 4, 5 & 6) at Cavendish Community Primary School (no more than thirty minutes after the opening of the register).
+Pupils arriving after the close of register will be recorded as late (code U) and this is not authorised.

-On arrival after the close of register, pupils must only enter via the main entrance to ensure that we can be responsible for their health and safety whilst they are in school.
+On arrival after the close of register, pupils must immediately report to the school office to ensure that we can be responsible for their health and safety whilst they are in school.
 The absence will only be authorised if a satisfactory explanation for the late arrival can be provided, for example, attendance at a medical appointment.
 The absence will be recorded as unauthorised if the pupil has arrived late without justifiable cause.

-4.4.9 Unauthorised absence - Absence will not be authorised unless parents have provided a satisfactory explanation and that it has been accepted as such by the head teacher.
+4.4.9 Unauthorised absence - Absence will not be authorised unless parents have provided a satisfactory explanation and that it has been accepted as such by the Headteacher or Head of School.